chamav/simplefilemanager/readme.md

 Use **composer install**

+**php artisan migrate**
+If you are using the Homestead (Vagrant) virtual machine, you should run this command from within your VM

 Have Vagrantfile used virtulabox.
 Before launching your Homestead environment, you must install VirtualBox and Vagrant.
 Also you need to add the correct settings in configure file /homestead/Homestead.yaml